metio/krei/krei-docs/content/contributors/first-timer.md

 $ mv WAIVER.minisign AUTHORS/WAIVER.`id --name --user`.minisign
 ```

-In case you are into [Makefile](./makefile)s, you can use the shorter version:
+In case you are into [Makefiles](../makefile), you can use the shorter version:

 ```shell script
 $ make sign-waiver
 ```

 In both cases, a new file called `AUTHORS/WAIVER.<USER>.minisign` was created.
-The Makefile will commit the signed waiver to your local repo as well.
-In case you have not used the Makefile, run this:
+The `Makefile` will commit the signed waiver to your local repo as well.
+In case you have not used the `Makefile`, run this:

 ```shell script
 $ git add AUTHORS/WAIVER.`id --name --user`.minisign